SudhanvaMG/my-notes/README.md

 # my-notes

-need access to internet
+#need access to internet
-npm
+#npm
+#mongodb

+3#download the files ,extract it
-mongodb
+#run your mongodb

-download the files ,extract it run your mongodb go to the project folder open terminal
+#go to the project folder
+#open terminal
  : npm install

 : npm start